-I. Cold Springs Park.
-This 104-acre park, a long-time favorite of area residents, is found one mile south of Lewis.
-A large camping area and a 16-acre lake provide numerous recreational opportunities.
-Activities: Picnicking, Swimming, Fishing, Hiking, Nature Study, Camping (electricity 26 sites, primitive 20 sites.)
-2. Frank Chapman Pellett Memorial Woods.
-Located two miles north and 3/4 of a mile east of Atlantic.
+Atlantic.
 A 20-acre tract containing an 8 acre native woodland that was established as a wildflower preserve in 1908.
-It is known to contain more than 120 species of plants, many of which are identified by markers along a winding trail.
-Activities: Nature Study.
-NO HUNTING 3.
-Hitchcock Recreation Area.
+It is known to contain more than 120 species

+- 3. Hitchcock Recreation Area.
 This 66-acre area is located west of Lewis along the Nishnabotna River.
 The George B. Hitchcock House, is on the National Register of Historic Places, is located on the site.
-This house was used to hide runaway slaves during the Civil War.
-Open May- Sept, fee is charged to tour.
-Activities: Hunting, Nature Study, Hiking self guided trail.
-4. Indian Creek Wildlife Area.
-Located 1/2 mile east of the U.S. Highway No. 6 and U.S. Highway No. 48 intersection.
+This house was used to hide freedom seekers during the Civil War.
+Open May-Sept, fee is charged to tour.
+Activities: Hunting, Nature Study, Hiking self guided trail. - 4.
+Indian Creek Wildlife Area.
+Located 1/2 mile east of the U.S. Highway 6 and Highway 48 intersection.

 This is a 10-acre area of dense timber and hilly terrain.
 Activities: Hunting, Nature Study.

-5. Iranistan Wildlife Area.
+- 5. Iranistan Wildlife Area.
 A diverse 34-acre tract located five miles north of Griswold along U.S. Highway No. 48.
 This area has a 10-acre pond and a variety of plant communities.
-Activities: Hunting, Fishing, Nature Study.
-6. Nishnabotna Rock Cut.
+NO FIREARMS.
+Activities: Hunting, Fishing, Nature Study. - 6.
+Nishnabotna Rock Cut.
 The site of an unusual limestone outcrop on the Nishnabotna River, this 3-acre area is found just west of Cold Springs Park.
 Activities: Fishing, Hiking, Nature Study.
-NO HUNTING.
-7. Nodaway Wildlife Area.
+NO HUNTING. - 7.
+Nodaway Wildlife Area.
 Consists of 40 acres located four miles south and two miles west of Massena.
-This area has two ponds and is developed for wildlife, having more than 1,500 pine and shrub plantings and approximately 15 acres of switch grass, a native prairie grass.
-Activities: Hunting, Fishing, Picnicking.
-8. Outdoor Educational Classroom.
+This area has two ponds and is developed for wildlife, having pine and shrub plantings and approximately 15 acres of native prairie grasses.
+Activities: Hunting, Fishing, Picnicking. - 8.
+Outdoor Educational Classroom.
 This diverse habitat area includes wetlands, restored native prairie, fishing, nature study, with hardwoods and pines.
 There is an enclosed shelter (please call CCCB office to reserve) equipped with heat, electricity, and running water.
-Activities: fishing, hiking, nature study.
-9. Pellett Wildlife Refuge.
+Activities: fishing, hiking, nature study. - 9.
+Pellett Wildlife Refuge.
 Located north of Atlantic along the Nishnabotna River, this wooded 19-acre area was donated to serve as a refuge protecting flora and fauna.
-Activities: Hiking, Nature Study, NO HUNTING.
-10.T-Bone Trail.
+Activities: Hiking, Nature Study, NO HUNTING. - 10.T-Bone Trail.
 This paved four mile section of multipurpose recreation trail will eventually connect Atlantic to Audubon.
 The head of the trail is located just southwest of the I-80/Hwy 71 intersection, near the hotel.
 Activities: Biking, Hiking, In-line Skating, Nature Study.
-NO MOTORIZED VEHICLES and NO HORSES.
-I I.Troublesome Creek Wildlife Area.
+NO MOTORIZED VEHICLES and NO HORSES. - II.Troublesome Creek Wildlife Area.
 A 40-acre tract, located northeast of Wiota, consisting of dense timber with Troublesome Creek flowing through.
-Activities: Hunting, Fishing, Nature Study.
-12.Turkey Creek Educational Area.
-The east side is the location of the Turkey Creek Nature Trail which is approximately one mile in length.
+Activities: Hunting, Fishing, Nature Study. - 12.
+Turkey Creek Educational Area.
+The east side, 33 acres is the location of the Turkey Creek Nature Trail which is approximately .5 mile in length.
 Activities: picnicking, nature study, hiking.
-NO HUNTING.
-13.Turkey Creek Wildlife Area.
-Consisting of 57 acres on either side of Highway 6 four miles south of Atlantic.
-The west parcel provides access to the Nishnabotna River.
-Activities: Hunting, Fishing, Nature Study, Hiking.
-14.West Nodaway Wildlife Area.
-This 120-acre area is located five miles south and 1/2 mile east of Cumberland.
+NO HUNTING. - 13.
+Turkey Creek Wildlife Area.
+Consisting of 16 acres on west side of Highway 6 four miles south of Atlantic.
+This parcel provides access to the Nishnabotna River.
+Activities: Hunting, Fishing, Nature Study, Hiking. - 14.
+West Nodaway Wildlife Area.
+This 112-acre area is located five miles south and 1/2 mile east of Cumberland.
 The West Nodaway River flows through a heavily forested part of the area while the remainder being upland habitat with food plots throughout.
-Activities: Hunting, Nature Study.
+Activities: Hunting, Nature Study, Fishing.